robcarver17/skipperman/docs/ideas.md

 ### Required for racing event:

-- make patrol boats pretty
+- random issues with volunteer changes, fix
-- sail numbers add flating point
+- include counts of reg numbers entered/cancelled
-- double check write on save behaviour
-- delete all data (admin)
-- backfill all volunteer skills
+- deselect all box for availablity
+- sail numbers without decimals
+- remember if opened details or not
-- full test of everything
+- list of non volunteers
-- change password / forgot password (needs email, link users to specific volunteer name)

 ### Required for social event: